-As the Nebraska Legislature continued debate on Senator Ernie Chambers bill, LB 543 to replace the death penalty with life without parole, opponents of repeal mounted a filibuster in an attempt to stop a vote from being taken.
+As the Nebraska Legislature continued debate on LB543, a bill introduced by Senator Ernie Chambers bill to replace the death penalty with life without parole, opponents of repeal mounted a filibuster in an attempt to stop a vote from being taken.
 The debate lasted all day Monday and an additional 3 hours on Tuesday until a cloture motion was called and defeated by a 28-21 vote, needing 33 to pass.
 It is unlikely the bill will be placed on the agenda again this session.

 “The death penalty in Nebraska has been a colossal failure, and the lawmakers and citizens of our state now recognize the inevitable demise of this broken system,” said Stacy Anderson, Executive Director of Nebraskans for Alternatives to the Death Penalty.
 “Today’s filibuster is a desperate, last ditch effort to ignore the writing on the wall and delay the end of this failed public policy.
 But it is just delay, because the death penalty is coming to an end in our state and everyone knows it.”